zxcvbnius/slate/source/index.md

     void removeMember(String serial)

 ```
-The `Chat` class models a chat room between two or more participants within Diuit.
-A chat room is an on-goinh stream of messages (modeled by the `Message` class) synchronized among all participants.
+The `Chat` class models a chat room between two or more participants.
+A chat room is an on-going stream of messages (modeled by the `Message` class) synchronized among all participants.

 ## Message Object